-Science is one of the driving forces of modern day society; every month we are starting to see the latest technological feats being unveiled, and companies are implementing newer strategies in the scientific field to dominate their industry.
+Science is one of the driving forces of modern-day society; every year, we see technology advancing and developing, with companies implementing newer strategies in the scientific field to dominate their industry.

 Eddy Current Separator – ECS

 One of our pride and joys here at Morecambe Metals is our series of Eddy Current Separators, otherwise known as an ECS.
 An ECS is used to retrieve non-ferrous materials from residue passed through our 1250-horsepower scrap metal shredding machine, also referred to as the fragmentiser.
 The idea behind an ECS is to improve non-ferrous metal recycling by removing it from shredder residue, which significantly increases recycling rates.
 The operation of an ECS has a lot of physics behind it, so when it comes to creating a machine of this proportion, thoughtful attention must be considered.
 For example, an ECS would give the best results if you wanted to remove aluminium or copper from rubber and plastic.

 To do this, an ECS includes an incredibly powerful rotating magnet inside a non-metallic drum that rotates at a different speed.
 The rotating magnet is the most critical part because magnets have a property associated with them known as magnetic flux, which is the amount of magnetic field that passes through a specific region.
 When this flux changes rapidly, either due to a change in magnetic field strength or direction, it creates an electrical current around the flux.
 In this case, the rapidly rotating magnet induces an electrical current between the magnet and the rotating drum.